Chrome Headless is Changing

 Headless Stage 3 Changes

-The Chrome argument “–headless” will now start Chrome in the “new” headless mode.
+For Chrome versions 128 and newer, the Chrome argument “–headless” will now start Chrome in the “new” headless mode.

 HyJavaImages library